Name: Syrian Arab Republic (al-Jumhuriya al-Arabiya as-Suriya)

 Capital: Damascus (approximately 1.7 million inhabitants; Greater Damascus: 4 million inhabitants)

-Population: Approximately 22 million (as of 2011); mainly Arab Syrians, Palestinians (approximately 529,000 registered with the United Nations Relief and Works Agency for Palestine Refugees in the Near East, UNRWA) and Iraqis (including approximately 40,000 registered as refugees with the United Nations Refugee Agency, UNHCR); ethnic minorities: Kurds, Armenians, Turkmen and Circassians
+Population: Approximately 18.6 million (as of 2017); mainly Arab Syrians, Palestinians (around 529,000 registered with the United Nations Relief and Works Agency for Palestine Refugees in the Near East, UNRWA, of which roughly 438,000 still live in Syria) and Iraqis; ethnic minorities: Kurds, Armenians, Turkmen and Circassians

-Since March 2011, the UNHCR has registered around 5.5 million Syrian refugees in the neighbouring countries.
-According to United Nations figures, 13.1 million people in Syria are dependent on humanitarian aid, including some 6.1 million internally displaced persons.
+Since March 2011, the UNHCR has registered around 5.7 million Syrian refugees in neighbouring countries.
+According to United Nations figures, 11.7 million people in Syria are dependent on humanitarian assistance, around 6.2 million of them internally displaced.

 National language: Arabic (widely used foreign languages: English and French)